-3.1.2 Funding Weblate development
+3.1.4 Funding Weblate development

-You can fund further Weblate development on the donate page.
-Funds collected there are used to fund gratis hosting for libre software projects, and further development of Weblate.
-Please check the donate page for details, such as funding goals and rewards you can get for being a funder.
+You can boost Weblate's development on the donate page.
+Funds collected there are used to enable gratis hosting for libre software projects and further development of Weblate.
+Please check the donate page for options, such as funding goals and the rewards you get as a proud funder.